xtcpete/k_means-pam/README.md

 to then concantenate these points sequentially to form a sample of size  180.

-Fit both algothrims with the stimulated data, the resaults are: k_means method acheive a ARS of 0.783 and the plot
+Fit both algorithms with the stimulated data, the resaults are: k_means method acheive a ARS of 0.783 and the plot